Sanjana-peddigari/Air-Drawing-Using-Hand-Gestures/README.md

 - **`hand.py`** uses MediaPipe's Hands solution to detect 21 landmarks per hand and draws the skeleton overlay each frame.
 - **`colors.py`** stores colors as a simple name → BGR dict and renders them as circles along the right edge of the frame; it also hit-tests the fingertip position against each circle.
 - **`main.py`** ties it together: it tracks the index fingertip and thumb tip, measures the pinch distance to decide when to draw, and merges the persistent drawing canvas onto the live camera feed each frame.

+- The webcam captures live video frames.
+- MediaPipe detects the hand and extracts 21 hand landmarks.
+- The index fingertip controls the drawing cursor.
+- A pinch gesture between the thumb and index finger starts drawing.
+- Users can select different colors from the on-screen color palette.
+- The drawing is stored on a virtual canvas and displayed over the live camera feed.
+- Cursor smoothing is applied to reduce jitter and improve the drawing experience.

 ## Requirements